shilangyu/shilangyu/README.md

 ### Yes hello ❤️

 - 🔭 Interested in programming language design
-- ✍️ Hacking in `main.{ts,tsx,rs,go,py,dart}`
+- ✍️ Hacking in `main.{ts,tsx,rs,jl,go,py,dart}`
-- 🌱 Currently learning Ocaml, Julia, Kotlin, and Swift
+- 🌱 Currently learning Ocaml, Koka, Kotlin, and Swift
 - 💬 Ask me about Pokémon
-- 🍿 Currently finishing Better Call Saul
 - 🔜 Effect systems is the future
+- 🤖 Soon to be a cyborg